nolo2k9/Tasks/README.md

 The iris data set contains 3 classes of 50 instances each, where each class refers to a type of iris plant. https://www.neuraldesigner.com/learning/examples/iris-flowers-classification#TutorialVideo

+The can be found under Task 4 in the notebook.